TannDev/silence-among-us/README.md

 _Note:_ Each deployed instance of the bot uses a different settings database.

-#### Configure Prefix
+#### Prefix
 (**Default:** `!sau|!s`)
 The `prefix` option allows you to change which prefixes the bot listens to.

 If you want to set multiple options, you can separate prefixes with spaces or `|`.

 If you want to run multiple instances of the bot, you'll need to set each of them to listen on a different prefix.
 This can be tricky, if they're all in a channel together already.
-But it can be fixed.
+But it can be fixed:
-First, add one of the instances to a private text channel without the others.
+1. First, add one of the instances to a private text channel without the others.
-In that private channel, change its prefix with `!sau config set prefix <new prefixes>`.
+1. In that private channel, change its prefix with `!sau config set prefix <new prefixes>`.
-Then, add the next bot to the private channel and change its prefix.
+1. Then, add the next bot to the private channel and change its prefix.
-Repeat this as many times as needed to make all the instances different To make test them, you can use `!sau-rollcall` in the common channel.
+1. Repeat this as many times as needed to make all the instances different

+To make test them, you can use `!sau-rollcall` in a channel with all of them, to make sure they have unique prefixes.

 ## Contributing
 If you'd like to contribute, check out our [Contributing Guidelines](CONTRIBUTING.md).

 ## Bundled Software
-Versions of [Among Us Capture](https://github.com/denverquane/amonguscapture) are included under the terms of the [MIT License](https://github.com/denverquane/amonguscapture/blob/2.0.7/LICENSE).
+A version of [Among Us Capture](https://github.com/denverquane/amonguscapture) is included under the terms of the [MIT License](https://github.com/denverquane/amonguscapture/blob/2.0.7/LICENSE).
 Copyright (c) 2020 Denver Quane.

+This exact version will vary from time to time.
+It's usually an official release, but it'll occasionally be a custom build.
+The current compatible version will be DMed to you when you start a new lobby and can be downloaded directly from the bot.